ceco51/money-generalized-cooperation-reciprocity/Model/C++/readme.md

 # How to Run This Code (Even If You Have Never Used C++)

-This guide will help you run the `money.cpp` simulation code **even if you've never used C++ before**.
+This guide will help you run the `money.cpp` simulation, even if you have **no prior experience with C++**.
+You have two options:

+- **Option 1: Use Docker** (working on Windows, macOS, and Linux)
+- **Option 2: Compile and run the code directly** (on Windows, this requires installing the Windows Subsystem for Linux, or WSL)

+Each option is explained step-by-step so you can get started quickly, regardless of your setup.

-# 🧪 Option 1: Running the money.cpp Simulation on Windows with Docker
+## 🧪 Option 1a: Running the money.cpp Simulation on Windows with Docker

-This guide will help you run the C++ simulation code on Windows using Docker, with a special focus on ensuring the CSV output files are properly saved to your computer.
+This section will help you run the C++ simulation code on Windows using Docker, also ensuring the CSV output files are properly saved in your computer.

 ## ✅ Step 1: Install Docker Desktop

-1. Download Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
-2. Install Docker Desktop by following the installation wizard
-3. Start Docker Desktop and wait for it to fully load (check for the Docker icon in your system tray)
-4. Verify Docker is working by opening PowerShell and typing:
+Download and install Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+Verify Docker is working by opening PowerShell and typing:
    ```
    docker --version
    ```

 ## ✅ Step 2: Set Up Your Project Files

-1. Create a new folder on your computer (e.g., `C:\money-simulation`)
+1. Create a new folder on your computer (e.g., `C:\Users\USERNAME\money-simulation`)
-2. Inside this folder, create these files:
+2. Inside this folder, place these files:

 ### 📄 File 1: money.cpp
 Save your simulation code as `money.cpp` in the project folder.